Znack/front-end-tips/html.md

 ```

 #### Use tag `<code>`
- Sometimes for educational or other purpose we can display code samples (here document we do it very often as you can see).
-It is good practice to wrap all code snippets in the `<code>` tag and use only mono-spaced fonts.
+ Sometimes for educational or another purpose we can display code samples (the here document we do it very often as you can see).
+It is good practice to wrap all code snippets in the `<code>` tag and use only monospaced fonts.

 ## Assets files
 #### All files should have unique names in context of project and don't contain non-latin symbols
- If there is no special conventions, all names should be also "lower-case-hyphenated"
+ If there are no special conventions, all names should be also "lower-case-hyphenated"

 #### Project should always contain favicon
  If you can't find it - spend some time to ask manager or designer for it